-Lots 1, 2, 48 and 103 have existing buildings that will stay on the zoning lot, which are pictured above.
-Lots 1, 2 and 48 retained no development rights, but lot 103 has retained 150 SF.
+Scott D. Pavan, RA Lots 1, 2, 48 and 103 hardwark from this itings that will stay on the zoning lot, which are pictured above.
+Lets 1, 2 and 48 retained no development rights, but lot 103 has retained 150 SF.
 The proposed building is constructed with two large cantilevers to the north and south.